I wrote this article on April 29, 2010. I can’t believe we are still having this conversation in 2014!

 I say equalist because I believe it should be a word.
 Back in college I was introduced to feminism in my first Women’s Studies class.
-I remember my professor clearly because she was a little old red haired lady who wore the cutest dresses and shoes.
-She literally looked like she was cast out of the 1950′s and landed at the University of Delaware.
-We learned about the Feminist Movement, about burning bras and marching in Washington and demanding equal rights.
+I remember my professor clearly because she was a little old red-haired lady with perfect red lipstick, who wore the cutest dresses and shoes.
+She literally looked like she was cast out of the 1950’s and landed at the University of Delaware.
+We learned about the Feminist Movement, about burning bras, and marching on Washington and demanding equal rights.
 I saw the injustices that occurred in the past and continued to occur today.
 It bothered me immensely.
 Why should I get treated any different just because I wear a bra?
-And having said that…why SHOULD I burn my bra?
+And having said that…why should I burn my bra?
 I like my bra.
 I want to wear it with pride.
 I want to rock black eyeliner and red lipstick and go to work and be respected no less than if I walk in with a suit and tie.

 I was equally as bothered by the girls in my class who HAD to take this course as part of their multi-cultural requirement.
-I would hear them say “Oh I’m not a feminist.
+I would hear them say, “Oh I’m not a feminist.
 No. Not me.
 This class is so dumb, I know.
 Isn’t it stupid?
-I just want to get my 3 credits and get outta here.”
+I just want to get my 3 credits and get out of here.”

 Wow.
 Feminism had come a long way.

 And feminism was completely lost on these girls.
 They felt they needed to reject the cause to show how cool they were.